-The findings of this paper are consistent with Bianchi, Faccini, and Melosi (2022), where we develop a fiscal theory of trend inflation and find that fiscal trend inflation has increased during the pandemic.
-In that paper, instead of modeling regime changes in the policy mix, we build a model in which a Monetary-led policy mix and a Fiscally-led policy mix coexist at the same time.
+The findings of this paper are consistent with Bianchi, Faccini, and Melosi (2022), where we develop a A Fiscal Theory of Persistent Inflation and find that fiscal trend inflation has increased during the pandemic.
+In that paper, instead of modeling regime changes in the policy mix, we build a model in which a monetary-led policy mix and a fiscally-led policy mix coexist at the same time.
 The model features unfunded fiscal shocks.
 These are shocks to transfers that are not backed by future fiscal adjustments.
-With respect to these shocks, policymakers follow a Fiscally-led policy mix in which the central bank accommodates the increase in inflation necessary to stabilize the unfunded share of debt.
+With respect to these shocks, policy makers follow a fiscally-led policy mix in which the central bank accommodates the increase in inflation necessary to stabilize the unfunded share of debt.
 As a result, these shocks trigger persistent movements in inflation and real interest rates, leading to a fiscal theory of trend inflation.
-However, policymakers follow a Monetary-led policy mix with respect to all other shocks.
+However, policy makers follow a monetary-led policy mix with respect to all other shocks.
 Consequently, the propagation of familiar business-cycle shocks, such as TFP and monetary policy shocks, is consistent with standard general-equilibrium models and with decades of empirical work based on VAR models.